bitcoincashorg/bitcoincash.org/spec/transaction.md

 `OP_RETURN` terminates the script in failure when executed.

 ## Address Conversion
-The hashes used in P2PKH and P2SH outputs are commonly encoded as Bitcoin addresses.
+The hashes used in P2PKH and P2SH outputs are commonly encoded as Bitcoincash addresses.
 This is the procedure to encode those hashes and decode the addresses.

 First, get your hash.
 For P2PKH, you RIPEMD-160(SHA256()) hash a ECDSA public key derived from your 256-bit ECDSA private key (random data).
 For P2SH, you RIPEMD-160(SHA256()) hash a redeem script serialized in the format used in raw transactions.

 Taking the resulting hash:

 1. Add an address version byte in front of the hash.
-The version bytes commonly used by Bitcoin are:
+The version bytes commonly used by Bitcoincash are:

-    * 0x00 for P2PKH addresses on the main Bitcoin network (mainnet)
+    * 0x00 for P2PKH addresses on the main Bitcoincash network (mainnet)

-    * 0x6f for P2PKH addresses on the Bitcoin testing network (testnet)
+    * 0x6f for P2PKH addresses on the Bitcoincash testing network (testnet)

     * 0x05 for P2SH addresses on mainnet